Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Appendix: Proof of Lemma

-For given Lagrange multipliers $\lambda$, map them to new ones as $\lambda'_{i,j} = \min\{1, \lambda_{i,j}\}$, $\forall (i,j)\in\mathcal{L}$.
-For $\lambda$, let the set of flows with routing cost greater than or equal to $1$ be $\mathcal{F}^+$ and those with routing cost less than $1$ as $\mathcal{F}^-$.
-Then, consider the flow costs for $\lambda'$.
-In the set $\mathcal{F}^-$, the routing cost is not changed since the routing cost was less than $1$ for $\lambda$ and is still the minimum cost for $\lambda'$.
-In the set $\mathcal{F}^+$, assuming a flow's routing decisions are changed, and its cost becomes less than $1$, this new routing cost should be also the minimum cost for $\lambda$ since all links in the path have a cost less than $1$, which contradicts the fact that the minimum routing cost is greater than or equal to $1$ for flows in $\mathcal{F}^+$.
-Therefore, the sets $\mathcal{F}^+$ and $\mathcal{F}^-$ remains the same for $\lambda'$ as for $\lambda$.
-Since the flow rates of $\mathcal{F}^+$ computed in the dual function is always $0$ (due to the negative weights in the maximization objective) and the routing cost of flows in $\mathcal{F}^-$ remains the same, the value of the routing cost-weighted flow rate maximization is the same for $\lambda'$ and $\lambda$, i.e.,
+For given Lagrange multipliers $\lambda$, we map them to new ones as $\lambda'_{i,j} = \min\{1, \lambda_{i,j}\}$, $\forall (i,j)\in\mathcal{L}$.
+For $\lambda$, let the set of flows with routing cost greater than or equal to $1$ be $\mathcal{F}^+$ and the set of those with routing cost less than $1$ be $\mathcal{F}^-$.
+Then consider the flow costs for $\lambda'$.
+In the set $\mathcal{F}^-$, the routing cost is unchanged since the routing cost was less than $1$ for $\lambda$ and is still the minimum cost for $\lambda'$.
+In the set $\mathcal{F}^+$, assuming that a flow's routing decisions change and its cost becomes less than $1$, this new routing cost should also be the minimum cost for $\lambda$ since all links in the path have a cost less than $1$, which contradicts the fact that the minimum routing cost is greater than or equal to $1$ for flows in $\mathcal{F}^+$.
+Therefore, the sets $\mathcal{F}^+$ and $\mathcal{F}^-$ remain the same for $\lambda'$ as for $\lambda$.
+Since the flow rates in $\mathcal{F}^+$ computed in the dual function are always $0$ (due to the negative weights in the maximization objective) and the routing costs of flows in $\mathcal{F}^-$ remain the same, the value of the routing-cost-weighted flow-rate maximization is the same for $\lambda'$ and $\lambda$, i.e.,